Architectural Landmarks in Atlanta, GA

 Swan House

 Built in 1928 for cotton merchant Edward Inman, the Swan House is the finest example of Italo-Palladian architecture in Atlanta — designed by Philip Trammell Shutze, the city's most celebrated classical architect.
 Set on the grounds of the Atlanta History Center in Buckhead, its symmetrical facade, cascading fountain, and formal gardens have made it a popular filming location (it appeared in The Hunger Games: Catching Fire as the Snow Mansion).
-The interior is preserved as it was in the 1920s–1930s, with original furnishings and the decorative swan motifs that give the house its name.
+The interior is preserved as it was in the 1920s to 1930s, with original furnishings and the decorative swan motifs that give the house its name.

 • Address130 W Paces Ferry Rd NW, Atlanta, GA 30305 (Atlanta History Center campus)